...

 Get a fast private cannabis assessment with MARUCANNA.
 Check your eligibility for free, fill out a brief questionnaire, and receive an instant decision.
 Eligible patients will have a virtual consultation with a doctor.

-Frequently asked questions about Inflammatory Arthritis
+Frequently Asked Questions About Inflammatory Arthritis

 Can inflammatory arthritis be managed?